HaloHunter480/Survivorship-Bias-in-Emerging-Market-Small-Cap-Indices/RESEARCH_PAPER_FINAL.md

 **Result**: Survivorship bias is 3.8pp annually with value-weighting (vs. 4.94pp with equal-weighting).
 The bias is smaller because value-weighting downweights small stocks (which have higher turnover), but it remains economically significant.

+#### The Value-Weight Reversal

+Under value-weighting, the complete portfolio actually outperforms survivors by 2.01pp annually—a reversal of the equal-weight result.
+This is not a contradiction but rather reveals a distinct phenomenon.

+**Why the reversal?** Value-weighting heavily weights larger stocks.
+The 33.1% of stocks that "graduated" to larger indices (NIFTY Midcap, NIFTY
+500) had high market caps precisely because they were exceptional performers during their small-cap period.
+These graduates:
+• Are excluded from the survivor portfolio (they're no longer in NIFTY Smallcap 250)
+• Dominate the complete portfolio due to their large market caps
+• Had strong returns during their index tenure, pulling up the complete portfolio's value-weighted performance

+**Interpretation and Implications**

+This robustness check reveals two distinct selection effects operating simultaneously:

+**1. Traditional Survivorship Bias (visible under EW):** Failed and demoted stocks drag down the complete portfolio, making survivors appear superior.
+Magnitude: +4.8 to +4.9pp annually.

+**2. Graduation Bias (visible under VW):** Successful stocks that grew out of the small-cap universe boost the complete portfolio's value-weighted returns, making the complete portfolio appear superior.
+Magnitude: −2.0pp annually.

+The equal-weight approach isolates pure survivorship bias from small-stock failures, which is why it is the primary specification in this study.
+The value-weight reversal demonstrates that "graduation bias" is also economically significant—successful stocks leaving the index create their own form of selection effect.
+Both biases are real; they simply operate in opposite directions and are revealed by different weighting schemes.

+**Implication for Practitioners:** Researchers must be explicit about their weighting methodology when reporting backtested returns.
+The choice of equal-weight vs. value-weight can reverse the sign of survivorship bias, leading to materially different conclusions about strategy performance.

 #### 5.4.4 Subperiod Analysis

 **Check**: Is the bias driven by a specific period (e.g., the 2020 crisis)?